-The periodic testing required by SWCAA 491 and 40 CFR 63 Subpart CCCCCC were incorporated into the permit.
-In accordance with the requirements of SWCAA 491-040(4)(n) that became effective February 7, 2020, testing of each pressure-vacuum vent valve is required every 36 months.
-This testing frequency is consistent with the testing required by 40 CFR 63 Subpart CCCCCC.
+In accordance with the requirements of SWCAA 491-040(4)(n) that became effective February 7, 2020, testing of each pressure-vacuum vent valve is required every 36 months and Stage I vapor recovery testing is required annually.
+The pressure-vacuum vent valve testing frequency is consistent with the testing required by 40 CFR 63 Subpart CCCCCC.
 New pressure/vacuum vent valves are typically tested at the factory, therefore initial testing does not apply to new valves with a factory test.
-In accordance with SWCAA 491, initial testing static pressure decay testing is required prior to placing the equipment into service rather than within 60 days after startup as specified in the applicable CARB Executive Order.
+In accordance with SWCAA 491, initial vapor recovery testing is required prior to placing the equipment back into service rather than within 60 days after startup as specified in the applicable CARB Executive Order.

-For the static pressure decay test, TP-201.3 and TP-201.3B do not provide an allowable final pressure for stations without Stage II vapor recovery.
-Therefore, the allowable final pressure from 40 CFR 63 Subpart CCCCCC was included in the permit.
+For the static pressure decay test, TP-201.3 does not provide an allowable final pressure for stations without Stage II vapor recovery.
+Therefore, the allowable final pressure equation from 40 CFR 63 Subpart CCCCCC was included in the permit.